-This is a pretty simple question with a more complicated answer.
-There are a lot of reasons why a business loan application might be denied, but what most small business owners should be asking themselves is, “What can I do to improve the odds of a successful loan application.”
+Figuring out why your loan application was denied can be complicated, but that’s where Nav comes in.
+There are a lot of reasons why a business loan application might be denied, but what most small business owners should be asking themselves is, “What can I do to improve the odds of a successful loan application?”

 Lenders are basically trying to answer three questions:

 - Can this borrower repay a loan?
 Does this business have the financial means to make each and every periodic payment?
 Without adequate revenue and cash flow it’s difficult for a lender to approve your loan.

 - Will this borrower repay a loan?
 This is a different question and why your past credit history is so important.
 The lender is trying to judge what you will do in the future based upon what you’ve done in the past.
 They want to see a track record of successfully making periodic payments because it is an indication that you will do the same with a new loan.

 - What if something unexpected happens?
 Lenders don’t want to see you default and they generally don’t even want your collateral, but they do want to know that in the event you do have problems, there is a way to mitigate their loss.
 That’s why some lenders require collateral, some require a lien on business assets, and most of them require a personal guarantee.

 How successfully you can answer these questions will not only determine whether or not a successful loan application is in your future, it will also determine the type of loan you may qualify for, the lender that will accept your loan application, and the interest rate (or cost) of the loan you’ll be required to pay.
 In other words, there is no one-size-fits-all small business loan and depending on how qualified the borrower may be, he or she might have more options to choose from than a less-qualified borrower.

 Common Reasons Why Business Loan Applications Are Denied

 - You applied for the wrong type of loan.